-Steve Gyldenvand Posted Wednesday at 05:17 PM Report Share Posted Wednesday at 05:17 PM (edited) So after almost 2 years of near-continuous brewing, I'm getting ready to suspend brewing operations for a time.
+Steve Gyldenvand Posted September 4 Report Share Posted September 4 (edited) So after almost 2 years of near-continuous brewing, I'm getting ready to suspend brewing operations for a time.
 We have just embarked on a home-improvement project, mostly involving a complete renovation of the living room in this 100+ year old farmhouse.
 With all the dust and detritus, not to mention the time demands involved, we've decided to hold off on brewing for the duration, probably something like 2 months (because I'm doing the work myself, and I'm less young than I used to be for some ridiculous reason.)
 The decision was kind of a spontaneous thing that came about as I was bottling my most recent batch today, and I got wondering if anyone has any "best practice" advice about cleaning/sanitizing preparatory to and subsequent to a brewing hiatus.
 At the moment, having thoroughly washed the droid, I am doing the 2-hour sanitizing with the droid-cleanse.
 Should I empty it and leave it at the end, or rinse it out?
 Should I redo the clean and and sanitize process again before I resume brewing?
 What say you all?
 Edited to ask: Leave it plugged in or not?
 Sláinte!
-Edited Wednesday at 07:17 PM by Steve Gyldenvand 1 Link to comment Share on other sites More sharing options...
+Edited September 4 by Steve Gyldenvand 1 Link to comment Share on other sites More sharing options...

-Thagomizer Posted Wednesday at 08:32 PM Report Share Posted Wednesday at 08:32 PM My opinion is to drain the droid-cleanse solution, air dry, then seal for the duration.
+Thagomizer Posted September 4 Report Share Posted September 4 My opinion is to drain the droid-cleanse solution, air dry, then seal for the duration.
 Then re-sanitize the droid before resuming operations.
 I would not leave it plugged in.
 Unless you change your wi-fi situation, it should start right up again when you resume.
 During my recovery from back surgery then hip replacement, both droids were unplugged for a few months and woke up immediately when I was ready to start brewing again.
-1 1 2 Link to comment Share on other sites More sharing options...
+2 1 2 Link to comment Share on other sites More sharing options...

-Steve Gyldenvand Posted Wednesday at 08:58 PM Author Report Share Posted Wednesday at 08:58 PM 22 minutes ago, Thagomizer said: My opinion is to drain the droid-cleanse solution, air dry, then seal for the duration Thanks Thag.
+Steve Gyldenvand Posted September 4 Author Report Share Posted September 4 22 minutes ago, Thagomizer said: My opinion is to drain the droid-cleanse solution, air dry, then seal for the duration Thanks Thag.
 I should have asked about that specifically.
 Leaving the droid open to air has always seemed counterintuitive, as a surefire way to invite bacteria/mold/gremlins into the system, but trapping any moisture within would likely be worse.
 Sláinte!
 1 Link to comment Share on other sites More sharing options...

-BrewArt Team Posted Thursday at 05:01 AM Report Share Posted Thursday at 05:01 AM G 'Day @Steve Gyldenvand, Good luck on the renovations, we can't wait to see how they turn out.
+BrewArt Team Posted September 5 Report Share Posted September 5 G 'Day @Steve Gyldenvand, Good luck on the renovations, we can't wait to see how they turn out.
 We're expecting a dedicated brewing area 😁.
 That's great advice from @Thagomizer but I thought I'd add my two cents for what it's worth.
 Clean your BeerDroid thoroughly, (you can sanitise if you like for an extra step).
 The main thing is to make sure it's completely dry before storing away.
 Remove the Tap and the Drain Plug take the Tap apart for storage.
 Always sanitise just before brewing.
 We can never knock out all wild yeast and bacteria by sanitising, but we're knocking them down to low levels so our yeast can out compete them in fermentation.
 The longer your equipment sits after sanitising the more opportunity the wild yeast/bacteria have to increase their cell count and out compete our brewers yeast.
 Best of luck with the renovations!
 Cheers Link to comment Share on other sites More sharing options...

-Steve Gyldenvand Posted Thursday at 12:52 PM Author Report Share Posted Thursday at 12:52 PM 7 hours ago, BrewArt Team said: The main thing is to make sure it's completely dry before storing away.
+Steve Gyldenvand Posted September 5 Author Report Share Posted September 5 7 hours ago, BrewArt Team said: The main thing is to make sure it's completely dry before storing away.
 Remove the Tap and the Drain Plug take the Tap apart for storage.
 Always sanitise just before brewing.
 We can never knock out all wild yeast and bacteria by sanitising, but we're knocking them down to low levels so our yeast can out compete them in fermentation.
 The longer your equipment sits after sanitising the more opportunity the wild yeast/bacteria have to increase their cell count and out compete our brewers yeast.
 Good stuff, @BrewArt Team!
 Thanks!
 Sláinte!
 1 Link to comment Share on other sites More sharing options...

-Thagomizer Posted Saturday at 03:08 AM Report Share Posted Saturday at 03:08 AM @BrewArt Team can I ask, how exactly do you take the tap apart as I've tried before and been unable to figure it out. @Wazza_wantsbeer I'm so glad you asked.
+Thagomizer Posted September 7 Report Share Posted September 7 @BrewArt Team can I ask, how exactly do you take the tap apart as I've tried before and been unable to figure it out. @Wazza_wantsbeer I'm so glad you asked.
 It led me to experiment and I found out how to take apart the tap.
 You just grab the toggle and twist counter-clockwise (Oops, that's anti-clockwise down under.)
 The photo below shows the tap after the CCW rotation but before separating the parts: The next photo shows the separated parts Until I saw the suggestion from the BrewArt team, I was unaware that the tap could be taken apart.
 By the way, it really needed it.
 This will now be a standard procedure.
 I learn more every day. 🙂 Happy brewing.
 1 1 1 Link to comment Share on other sites More sharing options...

-Steve Gyldenvand Posted Saturday at 01:07 PM Author Report Share Posted Saturday at 01:07 PM FYI, the orange rubber "boot" comes off, and the internal spring and plunger come off of the tap handle.
+Steve Gyldenvand Posted September 7 Author Report Share Posted September 7 FYI, the orange rubber "boot" comes off, and the internal spring and plunger come off of the tap handle.
 I also remove the o-rings when cleaning.
 Putting it back together can be a bit of a chore until you get the hang of it.
 Take your time and mess around with it.
 The first few times it can be intimidating, but pretty soon it gets easy.
 Sláinte!
 2 1 Link to comment Share on other sites More sharing options...

 Recommended Posts